PRESS RELEASE

 Henry Sands commented: "I am excited to join the Board of Cambridge Mind Technologies at this pivotal time.
 Young people today face unprecedented pressures - unhealthy social media comparisons, academic stress, low self-esteem, loneliness, and uncertainty about the future.

 The result is a global epidemic of anxiety, self-harm, and depression.
 Millions of adolescents experience emotional distress, but most do not receive any meaningful help until a crisis point is reached.
-Robert's vision in the development of Cami AI stands to directly benefit millions of individuals around the world and I am excited to have the opportunity to contribute towards the company’s evolution”.
+Robert's vision in the development of Cami stands to directly benefit millions of individuals around the world and I am excited to have the opportunity to contribute towards the company’s evolution”.

-Built on research from the University of Cambridge, combined with over 30,000 hours of clinical experience working with adolescents, Cami AI is designed to provide psychological first aid at the earliest signs of distress before clinical intervention is needed.
+Built on research from the University of Cambridge, combined with over 30,000 hours of clinical experience working with adolescents, Cami is designed to provide psychological first aid at the earliest signs of distress before clinical intervention is needed.

 Having already been rolled out across schools in the UK and the Middle East Cami AI is in the process of concluding a fundraise to support its expansion across global markets.